Most Dangerous Car Stunts in Hollywood Movies

 10The Man with the Golden Gun: 360 Car Flip

 One of the few movie stunts to ever be patented so that it could never be repeated, the corkscrew jump from The Man with the Golden Gun starring Roger Moore marked many firsts.
-It was the first and only time an AMC was used as a bond car and the first stunt to be completely computer modeled before it was shoot.
+It was the first and only time an AMC was used as a Bond car and the first stunt to be completely computer modeled before it was shot.
 Driver Loren “Bumps” Willard who was at the wheel of the heavily modified AMC Hornet X was quoted as saying after the first and only take, “It went pretty fast and was over before I realized what had happened.”

 9The Bourne Identity: Another Mini Cooper Escape Scene